ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/game-of-thrones-special-edition-monopoly.markdown

 disable-form: false
 is_promoted: false
 has_entry_page: true
-title: "Win the brand new Game of Thrones Special Edition!"
+title: "Win the brand new Game of Thrones Special Edition MONOPOLY!"
 competition-description: "<p>The world’s best family board game brings you a brand\
   \ new exciting edition of MONOPOLY:  Game of Thrones Special Edition! and it could\
   \ be coming home with YOU!
 We managed to get our hands on the brand new Monopoly\
   \ edition for one lucky NME AAA member to win!</p>\r\n<p>Want it?</p>"
-hero-header: "Win the brand new Game of Thrones Special Edition!"
+hero-header: "Win the brand new Game of Thrones Special Edition MONOPOLY!"
 terms-confirmation: "N/A"
 banner-img: "https://assets.expresslyapp.com/asset-ac3d121a-47ac-47ce-805f-056afa328bd9.jpg"
 logo-left-href: "nme.com"